RobbieHember/fcgadgets/README.md

 ![image info](./images/fcgadgets_constellation.png)

 ## UTILITIES
-The **utilities** module contains custom scripts that compile information sources and prepare projects that use **cbrunner**.
+The **fcgadgets.utilities** subpackage contains custom scripts that compile information sources and prepare projects that use **cbrunner**.
 If pre-processing steps are similar among a wide range of project types, the goal is to store the scripts here for shared useage.
 * Pre-processing script template to prepare **cbrunner** inputs for a:
 	* Sample of points (get_inventory_from_points.py)
 	* Sample of polygons (get_inventory_from_polygons.py)